 It’s a type of direct tax that’s levied on revenue derived from the sale of assets or investments.
 Capital assets include farms, bonds, stocks, businesses, art, and real estate investments.
 Depending on how long it is held, tax can be classified as long-term or short-term.
 Any assets other than securities sold within 36 months of purchase are considered short-term profits.
 If any income is earned through the sale of properties that have been held for longer than 36 months, long-term assets are assessed.

-Benefits of Direct Tax
+Merits of Direct Tax

 Despite a few drawbacks, direct taxes play a critical part in India’s economy.
 If these taxes are implemented correctly, they can significantly maintain price levels and prevent inflation.
 Let’s glance over direct tax benefits as we focus on the good side.

-|Advantages of direct tax|
+|Advantages of Direct Tax|

 |Economic and social balance|